ryanwongsa/ryanwongsa.github.io/_posts/2024-12-29-machine-setup.md

 # VM Setup Notes

-General notes / cheatsheet on how to set up local environments on a new computer (modified from previous PhD student Guillaume from UoS).
+General notes / cheatsheet on how to set up local environments on a new computer.

 Enter the following commands: